-As in the previous incident, Dwivedi did not list the stop on his daily activity report or inform a dispatcher of the stop.
-He did not conduct a check of her driver’s license, either.
+She was detained for one hour and twenty minutes before the officer left without issuing a citation.
+According to Miami-Dade police, Dwivedi did not list the traffic stop on his daily activity report, nor did he advise a dispatcher of the stop.
+He also did not conduct a driver’s license check of A.R. or her two passengers.